Who are our HANDMADE to market members & mentors

 Meet the members

-The members featured below represent just a small part of our vibrant global community of over 60 artisan entrepreneurs from 27 countries.
+The members featured below represent just a small part of our vibrant global community of over 60 handmade entrepreneurs from over 30 countries.

 • We import handmade goods crafted by artisans in multiple nations across Africa, and sell both wholesale to the trade and direct to consumer.